A water leak can be a small thing, at least at first. However, a leak left unattended can lead to water damage.

 The roof is one of the most vulnerable areas when it comes to preventing water leaks in the home.
 Homeowners should routinely inspect their roofs for missing shingles or tiles and damaged flashing around vents and chimneys, which can allow moisture into the home if not properly sealed off.

-Any repairs needed should be done promptly to avoid further damage down the line caused by water infiltration through these weak points on the roof structure.
+Any repairs needed should be done promptly to avoid further damage caused by water infiltration through these weak points on the roof structure.

 Call a professional roofer if you don't understand roofing materials and flashing well.
 The home you save will be your own.